PAY RANGE: N25

-This is supervisory city planning work in the area of specialization.
-Employees in this class direct the work of a major division of the central planning agency or the environmental planning programs for a major department and are responsible for planning, developing or implementing divisional planning policies and projects.
+This is management level city planning work in the area of specialization.
+Employees in this class direct the work of a major division of the City’s central planning agency or the environmental planning programs for a major department and are responsible for planning, developing or implementing divisional planning policies and projects.
+Employees perform work in the Planning, Environmental Planning or Urban Design specialty.
 The supervision exercised and the responsible nature of the contacts with individuals and other agencies are significant aspects of the work.
 Work is performed under the general direction of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be

-· Only one position will be allocated to the environmental specialty for each large department with major environmental impact.
+3. Only one position will be allocated to the Environmental Planning specialty for each large department with major environmental impact.
 The position will serve as chief planner with responsibility for directing all environmental planning projects for the department.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Develops, through subordinate planners, studies of zoning planning activities; reviews proposed councilmanic ordinances and zoning board cases for impact on zoning practices; determines methodology for and directs comprehensive zoning remapping projects; prepares recommendations for revision to the city zoning and planning code.
+Develops, through subordinate supervisors, studies of current and proposed zoning planning activities; reviews proposed councilmanic ordinances and zoning board cases for consistency with existing and planned development; determines methodology for and directs comprehensive zoning remapping projects; prepares recommendations for revision to the city zoning and planning code.

 Directs the preparation and processing of changes to the official city plan, proposed subdivision plans and proposed sale or purchase of city real estate.

-Explains subordinates' recommendations to administrative, legislative bodies, and civic organizations.
+Explains subordinate supervisors' recommendations to administrative, legislative bodies, and civic organizations.